tomas-janicek/hbit/README.md

 - **CAPECs Scraper**: Collects Common Attack Pattern Enumeration and Classification.
 - **Patches Scraper**: Collects patch information.

-### 2. Web API
+### 2. REST API

+> [!TIP]
+> More on REST API in hbit_api/README.md file!

-The web API provides access to the collected data.
+The REST API provides access to the collected data.
 It is built using FastAPI and includes endpoints for:

 - **Login**: User authentication.
 - **Users**: User management.